-- Exams analysis by each academy is undertaken and this year's results were strong when compared with AP settings in any National data. - A number of students achieved five GCSEs including English and Maths. - Pupil progress is frequently rapid when compared with their most recent experience in school and from baseline measures. - A significant number of students were involved in vocational learning which is highly specific. - Attendance figures indicate improved engagement when compared to previous experience in school. - Two Academies reflecting 4 sites achieved a 'good' rating in their Ofsted Inspections
+- Exams analysis by each academy is undertaken and this year's results were strong when compared with AP settings in any National data. - A number of students achieved excellent GCSE results including English and Maths. - Pupil progress is frequently rapid when compared with their most recent experience in school and from baseline measures. - A significant number of students were involved in vocational learning which is highly specific. - Attendance figures indicate improved engagement when compared to previous experience in school.